cdepillabout/open-blog-posts/2021-10-20-nix-cross-static.md

 The following sections describe different ways of compiling packages.
 All of the following code is run on a NixOS x86-64 Linux machine[^1].
-The Nixpkgs is channel is at commit [`63ee5cd9`](https://github.com/NixOS/nixpkgs/commit/63ee5cd99a2e193d5e4c879feb9683ddec23fa03).
+The Nixpkgs channel I use below is at commit [`63ee5cd9`](https://github.com/NixOS/nixpkgs/commit/63ee5cd99a2e193d5e4c879feb9683ddec23fa03).

 ### Natively-compiled, dynamically-linked for x86-64 Linux